Salmonidas/Salmonidas/README.md

 ## Hi there! 👋

 Hi!
-My name is Jorge, Junior developer.
+My name is Jorge, multiplatform application developer.
 I love creating projects of the things that I like and  that can be useful.

 - 📚 Senior Technician in multiplatform application development.
-- 🌱 I’m currently learning Kotlin, Unity, TypeScript...
+- 🌱 I’m currently learning Android development with Kotlin, Jetpack Compose, and cross-platform mobile technologies...

 # Development